alexherbo2/active-record.rb/README.md

 [Active record pattern]: https://en.wikipedia.org/wiki/Active_record_pattern

-> A memo for myself when I forget how things work.
+> A memo for myself when I forget how things work,
+> or [me using Active Record].

+[Me using Active Record]: https://tiktok.com/@jackiegansky/video/6823555448776559877

 Send me your completed solution and I will add a link to the repository!